kvrhdn/go-tfe-run/README.md

 A Go library to create and follow up on a run on Terraform Cloud.
 This library uses the [Terraform Cloud API](https://www.terraform.io/docs/cloud/run/api.html) and does not rely on a local Terraform installation.

-When is ths useful?
+When would this be useful?

-- You want to configure parameters that are not available using the CLI, for example the name of the run or whether it is a speculative plan.
+- You want to configure parameters that are not available using the CLI, for example the name of the run.
 - You want to schedule a run but not wait for its completion.
 - You are in an environment without Terraform CLI installed.